mayurbhandary/Interactive-Lab-Hub/Lab 5/README.md

 ![image](https://user-images.githubusercontent.com/29494260/140843010-fd5ae3eb-22dd-4faa-bf9d-bab8850c36aa.png)

 The goal of this interaction is to replace typing at a keyboard with sign language.
-Typing for prolonged periods of time at a keyboard can cause pain in the hands over time.
-Also, being stationary at a keyboard for prolonged periods is unhealthy.
-Using sign language to interact with the computer might be a healthier alternative because it keeps the arms more engaged.
+Typing at a keyboard for prolonged periods of time is unhealthy.
+Using sign language to interact with the computer is more active and might be a healthier alternative because it keeps the arms more engaged.

 Experimentation:
 1. I selected several easy to recognize signs from the table above: "yes", "money", "I love you", "I am", and "fine".
 2. I implemented the signs by hard coding thresholds for distances between fingers for each sign.
 3. I held up each sign to test if the system could recognize them.

 ### Part C